jmichel7/PermGroups.jl/README.md

 There  is a constructor of a group with arbitrary type elements, `Group(l)` where  `l isa AbstractVector{T}` constructs a `Groupof{T}` which knows only the general methods in this module.
 The examples above use `Group(AbstractVector{<:Perm})`  which constructs  a `PermGroup`  which has more and more efficient methods.

-for  further information on  the functions defined  in this module, look at the  docstrings of `Group,  gens, ngens, comm,  orbit, orbits, transversal, words_transversal,  centralizer,  stabilizer,  centre,  normalizer,  words, minimal_words,   word,  in,   elements,  length,   order,  conjugacy_class, conjugacy_classes, classreps, nconjugacy_classes, fusion_conjugacy_classes, position_class,  isabelian,  iscyclic,  istrivial,  rand, transporting_elt, intersect, Hom, kernel, Coset`
+for  further information on  the functions defined  in this module, look at the  docstrings of `Group,  gens, ngens, comm,  orbit, orbits, transversal, words_transversal,  centralizer,  stabilizer,  center,  normalizer,  words, minimal_words,   word,  in,   elements,  length,   order,  conjugacy_class, conjugacy_classes, classreps, nconjugacy_classes, fusion_conjugacy_classes, position_class,  isabelian,  iscyclic,  istrivial,  rand, transporting_elt, intersect, Hom, kernel, Coset`

-<a target='_blank' href='https://github.com/jmichel7/PermGroups.jl/blob/92b6ad23e6fe453d34a5e82d99129afc74ee78da/src/Groups.jl#L1-L46' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/PermGroups.jl/blob/d4a14f8ff8ea735a6a81f88480b9c802fc4d5836/src/Groups.jl#L1-L46' class='documenter-source'>source</a><br>

 <a id='PermGroups.Groups.Group' href='#PermGroups.Groups.Group'>#</a>
 **`PermGroups.Groups.Group`** &mdash; *Type*.